- Fire Watch

 Fire Code permits are required for all installations, modifications or repairs, but not limited to the following: Fire Sprinkler system, Fire Alarm system, Fixed-Extinguishing system and Spray booths.

 Every submittal shall include a fire code application, fee, and other applicable documentation.
-For the Town of Hillsborough and the City of Burlingame, application can be obtained from the Fire Administration Office at 1399 Rollins Road, Burlingame.
+For the Town of Hillsborough and the City of Burlingame, application can be downloaded or obtained from the Fire Administration Office at 1399 Rollins Road, Burlingame.
 For the City of Millbrae, application can be obtained from the Community Development Department at 621 Magnolia Avenue, Millbrae.
 See below for fire sprinkler system submittal requirements.

 If you would like to schedule an inspection, call 650-558-7600 at least 48-72 hours in advance.
 Please be sure to specify to the person you are scheduling an inspection with or what type of inspection you would like (i.e. rough/hydro, fire and life safety, fire alarm test, knox/gate, tent, etc.).
 Inspections are first come, first served.
 If you require multiple re-inspections, you will be charged additional inspection fees.